dlang-community/D-Scanner/README.md

 * Struct constructors that have a single parameter that has a default argument.
 * Assign expressions where the left side of the '=' operator is the same as the right
 * 'if' statements where the 'else' block is the same as the 'if' block.
+* ||, &&, and == expressions where the left and right sides of the operator are identical
 * Unused variables.
 * Unused parameters (check is skipped if function is marked "override")
 * Duplicate attributes